-The attacks on the Sony PlayStation Network, which potentially compromised 70m users’ personal details and credit cards, show that even the most tech-aware companies are potential victims of cyber attack.
+The attacks on the Sony PlayStation Network, which potentially compromised 70m users’ personal details and credit cards, showed that even the most tech-aware companies are potential victims of cyber attack.

 The immediate popular response was to question Sony’s security systems and procedures, with concerns rightly raised about customer identity theft.
-The UK’s Information Commissioner has started an investigation and, if Sony’s security is found wanting, could impose significant fines; this could also be potentially followed by civil claims.
+The UK’s Information Commissioner soon started an investigation and, if Sony’s security was found wanting, could impose significant fines.
+There was also the risk of subsequent civil claims.

 A new way of planning and responding in this environment is required, so what can leaders do to reduce their risks?

 Leaders now have minutes and hours rather than days to make decisions and respond to a cyber incident.
 Their teams need to be prepared to respond in a joint way that does not waste their limited time.
 To maximise time available, joint planning is necessary, bringing together technical and business units to consider options, prepare responses and rehearse actions before they are needed.
 The military has been using this approach successfully in recent conflicts to combine cyber and military power, and it is a technique that industry leaders can learn from, whether they are starting a new business initiative or considering contingency responses.

 A good joint action plan focuses leadership on keeping the business thriving in times of disruption, not just surviving an attack

 Multiple threats require multiple responses, but good leaders combine those responses into a greater whole.
 Unless coached and led to perform differently, individual business areas will act in their own best interests during a crisis, and only consider the wider business when things are calmer.